-You may contact us at any time as described below to exercise these rights.
+To exercise these rights you may contact us at any time as described below or you may CLICK HERE

 When you visit or interact with our Websites, we (or our third-party providers) may use "cookies" or other similar technologies to personalize and enhance your experience.
 A “cookie” is a small piece of information sent to a visitor’s computer or other Internet-connected devices to uniquely identify the visitor’s browser or to store information or settings in the browser.
 Cookies are used to make our Websites work, or work more efficiently, as well as to provide data to the Website owners.
 Our Websites use required cookies, functional cookies, and analytics and performance cookies.

 Except for technical cookies, in some cases the storing of cookies on the device of a visitor requires consent.
 By continuing browsing the Website after having seen the cookies banner displayed on the home page of the Website, the visitor consents to the storing of cookies on his/her device.
 Where such consent is required, this consent is valid for a period of 13 months.